Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-We use \texttt{PICASO} to also perform 1D atmospheric retrievals on the transmission spectrum for WASP-94A b, measured by assuming that the planet is spherically symmetric.
-The forward model used in this retrieval is very similar to the model used in the simultaneous morning/evening limb model, except that it has just one limb instead of two.
-As a result, this model has all the same free parameters and priors as the morning/evening limb model except ${\delta}T_{\rm eq}$ and the offset.
-Fig.~\ref{1limbret} and Fig.~\ref{1limbcorner} show the retrieved transmission spectrum and the corner plot of the involved parameters, respectively.
-The priors and constraints on each involved parameters are in Table \ref{tab:retrieval_1d}.
+We also use \texttt{PICASO} to perform 1D atmospheric retrievals on the spherically symmetric spectrum.
+The forward model is the same as for the simultaneous morning/evening limb model, except with only one limb.
+The only free parameters and priors that differ from the morning/evening limb model are the removal of ${\delta}T_{\rm eq}$ and the offset between the morning and evening limb spectra.
+Fig.~\ref{1limbret} and Fig.~\ref{1limbcorner} show the retrieved transmission spectrum and the corner plot of the posterior probability distributions, respectively.
+The priors and constraints on each parameter are listed in Table \ref{tab:retrieval_1d}.

+Fig.~\ref{1limbchemcont}A shows the abundance constraints for various gases from the 1D retrieval on the spherical spectrum.
+Fig.~\ref{1limbchemcont}B compares the H$_2$O abundances from the 1D retrieval on the spherical spectrum and the 1.5D retrievals on the morning and evening limb spectrum.
+We find that the spherical retrieval has 20 times higher H$_2$O abundance than either the morning or evening limbs, which we ascribe to bias in the spherical measurement.
+Fig.~\ref{1limbchemcont}C shows the contribution function for the transmission spectrum from the 1D retrieval; comparing this to the contribution functions for the two limbs (Fig.~\ref{contribution}) shows that the spherical case is affected more by lower pressures (higher altitudes).